Hurricane Harvey Response

 David Jackson, a longtime member of our church who joined the response full time as soon as he finished rebuilding his own flooded house.

-Kerry and Sheila Jeska, who got to Friendswood in mid-2019.
+Kerry and Sheila Jeska, who got to Friendswood in mid-2019 and have since moved on to the Lake Charles response.

-At this point we have hundreds of volunteers from dozens of states.
-They have given up their vacations and school breaks to gut, hang sheet-rock, mud and sand, texture and paint, then install flooring, trim and appliances for homeowners.
-Many dozens of homes have been fully or partially rebuilt.
+Over three years we had hundreds of volunteers from dozens of states.
+They gave up their vacations and school breaks to gut, hang sheet-rock, mud and sand, texture and paint, then install flooring, trim and appliances for homeowners.
+Many dozens of homes were fully or partially rebuilt.